dnsimple/dnsimple-support/content/articles/domains-xxx.markdown

 ```

-<strong> Please note: </strong> Anyone can register non-resolving .XXX domains.
+<strong>NOTE:</strong> Anyone can register non-resolving .XXX domains.
 Only individuals, business, entities, and organizations that:

 - Provide online, sexually-oriented adult entertainment ("Online Adult Entertainment") intended for consenting adults or for other community members ("Providers")
 - Represent Providers ("Representatives")
 - Provide products or services to Providers and Representatives ("Service Providers")